Don’t Lose Your Marketshare During COVID-19

 Now that Indiana Gov. Eric Holcomb has issued a plan to open the state back up and get things going, these same businesses are faced with answering many questions, such as:

 • Do we open just yet or wait and see how it goes?
-I don’t want to open to soon, or miss the boat either.
+I don’t want to open too soon, or miss the boat either.

 • How do we control our employees return?
 Bring them all back at once or do it in various shifts?

-Rural communities, like Warren and Fountain counties, are no different regarding how to maneuver the best path by following state and local guidelines.
+Rural communities, like Jasper County, are no different regarding how to maneuver the best path by following state and local guidelines.
 Some businesses have temporarily, or even permanently closed their doors.
 Some have implemented major changes in order to continue to conduct business in a limited capacity.
 Some have been lucky enough to continue to march on with slight changes.
 But either way they all have been affected.

 Locally, merchants have tried to band together and remind consumers to buy local and from small businesses as much as possible.